openshift/origin/docs/routing.md

 * The machine the router will run on must be provisioned as a minion in the cluster (for networking configuration)
 * The machine may or may not be registered with the master.
 Optimally it will not serve pods while also serving as the router
-* The machine must not have services running on it that bind to host port 80 since this is what the router uses for traffic
+* The machine must not have services running on it that bind to host ports 80 and 443 since this is what the router uses for traffic

 To install the router pod you use the `oadm router` command line, passing the flag `--credentials=<kubeconfig_file>`.
 The credentials flag controls the identity that the router will use to talk to the master (and the address of the master) so in most